Sqooba/snorkel/README.md

 ### JS libraries

-Let's imagine you want to add the mobx library to your dependencies.
+Let's imagine you want to add the `mobx` library to your dependencies.

 There are two ways to add javascript dependencies to your Zeppelin notebook:

-0. By using [unpkg](https://unpkg.com), a "a fast, global content delivery network for everything on npm":
+0. By using [unpkg](https://unpkg.com), a _fast, global content delivery network for everything on npm_:

 	Add the following script tag to your code in the notebook's snippet:
 				`<script src="https://unpkg.com/mobx"></script>`